Property trends are predictable

 So raising interest rates has the same effect as stopping a boat, the decision to raise interest rates or stop the boat will have a lag effect for the next 2 weeks, 2 months and 2 years even.

-Now at some point along the phase these interest rate rises will take effect and many times the economy and property market will fall off the face of the earth.
-Their will be different names for this point every time; the oil crisis, the credit crunch, the savings and loans scandal, the dot-com bubble but in every case there is a date and name for it.
+Now at some point along the phase, these interest rate rises will take effect and many times the economy and property market will fall off the face of the earth.
+There will be different names for this point every time; the oil crisis, the credit crunch, the savings and loans scandal, the dot-com bubble but in every case there is a date and name for it.
 Now it doesn’t mean that every time there will be house price drops and a property bubble bursting.

 The important point to remember while everyone is losing their heads is that because the economy will be slowing down interest rates will be trending downwards which will ease cash flow with every drop.
 As the interest rates drop its time to reset your cash flow and ensure